MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     │ 10 │
     =#

+We could use `Record` to create this elementwise barrier.
+However, it introduces an intermediate, unwanted structure: we asked for a single flow, not a table with one column.

+    unitknot[Lift(1:3) >> Record(:sum => OneTo(It) >> Sum)]
+    #=>
+      │ sum │
+    ──┼─────┼
+    1 │   1 │
+    2 │   3 │
+    3 │   6 │
+    =#

-We need the `Each` combinator, which acts as an elementwise barrier.
+We need the `Each` combinator, which much the same as `Record`, acts as an elementwise barrier.
 For each input element, `Each` evaluates its argument, and then collects the outputs.

     unitknot[Lift(1:3) >> Each(OneTo(It) >> Sum)]
     #=>